biomadeira/pyPDBeREST/README.md

 ```

-Printing out all the available endpoints...
+Printing out all the available endpoints for a particular method...

 ```python
 print(p.PDB.endpoints())